bplmaps/lmec-main-site/content/articles/maptivists-at-the-margarita-muniz-academy.md

 ---
 During the first two weeks of January, the Map Center education team led a special intersession class for a small group of seniors at the [Margarita Muñiz Academy](https://munizacademy.org/), Boston’s first dual language (Spanish/English) high school.

-{{< figure src="/uploads/2022-01-24/img-4594.jpg" caption="LMEC Director of Education [Michelle LeBlanc](https://www.leventhalmap.org/about/people/michelle-leblanc/) stands with Margarita Muñiz Academy student while labelling a blank map of Boston." class="figure-right" >}}
+{{< figure src="/uploads/2022-01-24/img-4594.jpg" caption="LMEC Director of Education [Michelle LeBlanc](https://www.leventhalmap.org/about/people/michelle-leblanc/) stands with [Margarita Muñiz Academy](https://munizacademy.org/) student while labeling a blank map of Boston." class="figure-right" >}}

 Part of our Boston Maptivisits Initiative, this class introduced students to critical map literacy as well as taught essential skills to create data maps using ArcGIS online.